conference-websites/ACM-ICN2023/index.md

     content: The organizing committee is delighted to invite you to ACM ICN 2023.
 ---

-## Welcome to 10th Annual ACM ICN 2023 Conference!
+## Welcome to 10th Annual ACM ICN 2023 Conference*!

+*Approval pending

 ## News
 {% include news.html %}